rayw478/Codex/README.md

 # Codex
-Simple app that stores barcodes and description in an SQLite database
+Simple android app that stores barcodes and description in an SQLite database